katiemarriner/csvtojson/README.md

 # CSV to JSON Python Script
 This is a working script that will convert a CSV file to valid JSON using Python.
 It is a working script and will soon be more robust.
-Currently bare-bones.

 # Usage
 1. Clone repo and navigate to inside the directory.